beartype/numerary/README.md

 ```

-For composition to be ergonomic, such registration should be indelible, survive composition, and afford preference to overrides by inheritors.
+For registration to be ergonomic, it should be indelible, survive composition, and afford preference to subsequent overrides by inheritors.

 ``` python
 >>> from numerary.types import (